rstudio/bookdown.org/content/archive/internal/schmettow-pfp-book.md

 pinned: false
 ---

-a book to accompany the course Programming for Psychologists
+a book to accompany the course Programming for Psychologists [...]
+This book is authored using [bookdown][https://bookdown.org/yihui/bookdown/]. ...